-First, a chocolate Swiss Roll topped off with a thick layer of chocolate ganache, then another of whipped cream, and finished with yet another layer of thick chocolate ganache.
-Add to this a sprinkling of icing sugar and some yummy decorations you will not only have a tasty cake but something of a showstopper on the table too.
+This decadent chocolate is simply perfect for the Christmas festivities.
+The log is oozing with all the flavors and indulgences befitting the season.
+First, a chocolate Swiss roll is topped off with a thick layer of chocolate ganache, then another of whipped cream, and finished with yet another layer of thick chocolate ganache.
+Add to this a sprinkling of icing sugar and some beautiful decorations and you'll not only have a tasty cake, but something of a showstopper on the table, too.
 You may have to forget the diet on this one, though only a small piece is needed to appreciate just how good this is.
-It is Christmas after all.
+It is Christmas after all!

 - 4 large eggs (free-range)

-- 40 g. cocoa solids
+- 40 g cocoa solids

-- 400 g. chocolate (finely chopped)
+- 400 g chocolate (finely chopped)

-- 450 ml. cream (double)
+- 450 ml double cream

-- 35 ml. whipped cream
+- 35 ml whipped cream

-- Garnish: icing sugar for dusting
+- Garnish: powdered sugar

 Preheat the oven to 200C /180C Fan/ 180/ Gas 6.